top of page

 BIOGRAPHY

-Winner of both the Royal Philharmonic Society's Singer Award and Gramophone Recording of the Year (Korngold's Die Tote Stadt / BSO Recordings), Jennifer Johnston is a former BBC New Generation Artist, and a graduate of Cambridge University and the Royal College of Music.
+Winner of the Royal Philharmonic Society's Singer Award, Jennifer Johnston is a former BBC New Generation Artist, and a graduate of Cambridge University and the Royal College of Music.
 She is particularly well-known for her interpretations of the works of Mahler, Wagner, Britten, and Elgar.
-She is closely associated with both the Bayerische Staatsoper, where she has sung over 80 performances as a guest artist and with whom she won Recording of the Year at the Gramophone Awards 2022 for Korngold's Die Tote Stadt, and the Royal Liverpool Philharmonic Orchestra, for whom she was their Artist-In-Residence.
-She has appeared in opera at the Teatro alla Scala (Mrs Grose/The Turn of the Screw, Gaia/CO2), Salzburg Festival (Carmi/La Betulia Liberata, Lady de Hautdesert/Gawain, Leda/Die Liebe Der Danae) and Festival d’Aix-en-Provence (Dido/Dido and Aeneas), amongst others.
+She is closely associated with both the Bayerische Staatsoper, where she has sung over 80 performances as a guest artist and with whom she won Recording of the Year at the Gramophone Awards for Korngold's Die Tote Stadt, and the Royal Liverpool Philharmonic Orchestra, for whom she was their Artist-In-Residence.
+She has appeared in leading roles at the Teatro alla Scala, Salzburg Festival, Glyndebourne Festival, English National Opera, and Festival d’Aix-en-Provence.

-She has appeared in recital on BBC Radio 3, at Glasgow's City Halls, Wigmore Hall, the Concertgebouw and the Aldeburgh Festival.
+She has appeared extensively in recital with Malcolm Martineau, Joseph Middleton, Alisdair Hogarth and James Baillieu for BBC Radio 3, Wigmore Hall, the Concertgebouw, Leeds Lieder and the Aldeburgh Festival.
 Her extensive discography includes the release of her debut solo album 'A Love Letter To Liverpool' (Rubicon Classics) including You'll Never Walk Alone, which was released as a single and reached #1 in the iTunes Classical Chart, and Anthony Payne’s arrangement of Vaughan Williams’ Four Last Songs with the BBC Symphony Orchestra under Martyn Brabbins for Albion Records, which she premiered at the BBC Proms (Vänska/BBCSO) and which was nominated for a Grammy Award.

 bottom of page